| Title: | Plot Data on Oceanographic Maps using 'ggplot2' |

 Line width and font size

 The line size aesthetics in ggplot2 generates approximately 2.13 wider lines measured in pt than the given values.
-If you want a specific line width in pt, use the internal function LS
+If you want a specific line width in pt, use the internal function LS to convert the desired line width to the ggplot2 equivalent.
+A similar function is also available for font sizes (FS).

 Returns a ggplot map, which can be assigned to an object and modified as any ggplot object.